-If this is the first year you are providing volunteer taxpayer assistance services, our evaluation will focus on your proposal's demonstrated capacity to meet the goals within each of the evaluation factors.
+If this is the first year you provide volunteer taxpayer assistance services, our evaluation will focus on your proposal's described capacity to meet the goals within each of the evaluation factors.

-During our evaluation process, we also consider your financial capacity if requesting over \$25,000.
+During our evaluation process, we also consider your financial capacity if you request over \$50,000.
 We will discuss any items of significant concern.
 You must resolve concerns to our satisfaction before we award grant funds.
-If you do not, we will not consider you for grant funds this fiscal year.